 Commitment to Access

 When Barnard College opened its doors to young women in 1889, it opened a world of rigorous higher education to a segment of the New York City population that had previously been barred.
 Over one hundred and thirty years later, Barnard is still rewriting the narrative of inequity by working to remove barriers of access to historically underrepresented groups.
-Over 40% of Barnard students identify as students of color, and 16% are the first in their family to attend college.
-In addition to a plethora of supportive programs, our Council on Diversity, Equity, and Inclusion continues to create strategies to promote equity throughout our beloved community.
+57% of Barnard students identify as students of color, and 16% are the first in their family to attend college.
+In addition to a plethora of supportive programs, our Office of Diversity, Equity, and Inclusion partners with areas of the College to create strategies to promote equity throughout our beloved community.

 Access & Support Programs